About

+I am a clinical neuropsychologist, certified by the American Board of Professional Psychology (ABPP).
 A neuropsychologist is a clinical psychologist who specializes in understanding how changes in a person's brain structure and function affect their thinking, feeling and behavior.
-I am board-certified in clinical neuropsychology by the American Board of Professional Psychology (ABPP) and licensed in Vermont and New York State.
-I completed 6 years of core and advanced training in Intensive Short-term Psychodynamic Psychotherapy (ISTDP) at the University of Dalhousie in Halifax, Nova Scotia.
-I worked for 30 years as a clinical neuropsychologist, researcher and teacher in the Departments of Neurology and Psychiatry at the University of Rochester Medical Center before entering private practice.
+For 30 years, I worked as a clinician, researcher and teacher in the Departments of Neurology and Psychiatry at the University of Rochester Medical Center before entering private practice.
+I have completed 6 years of core and advanced training in Intensive Short-term Psychodynamic Psychotherapy (ISTDP) through the Center for Emotions and Health at the University of Dalhousie in Halifax, Nova Scotia.
 I moved to Vermont in October 2023.
+I am licensed in Vermont and New York.

-I provide the following services to adolescents and adults (age 16 and older) in the community:
+I provide the following services to adolescents and adults (age 16 and older):

 1) ISTDP for persons with anxiety, depression, conversion disorder, functional neurological disorder and other conditions where emotions are thought to be contributing to physical symptoms.